When my wife and I brought home our first child, a daughter, it was an experience I will never forget … but not a good experience, to say the least.

 Both the family and the father lose when he is pushed to the side, as if he has no contribution to make.
 Yet he will not contribute if he does not know how.

-Support for Dads in Camden and Narellan
+Support for Fathers in Liverpool

 Sadly, looking in on one of the Baby Sensory classes recently, I noticed a group of men present, but they were talking to each other in a corner rather than paying attention to what was going on.
 It is too easy for new fathers to feel uncertain and shrink from actively engaging.
 The problem is when you shrink away, others will find it so much easier to push you away, to not include you in your child’s care.